Strike action by nurses, healthcare assistants (HCAs) and midwives who belong to the New Zealand Nurses Organisation (NZNO) union is now complete.

 - After-hours clinics are operating.

-We will continue to provide maternity care during the strike.
+We will continue to provide maternity care during the strike action.
 Talk to your Lead Maternity Carer if you have questions or concerns.

-Does the strike affect Aged Residential Care facilities, ambulances, or GPs?
+Does the strike action affect Aged Residential Care facilities, ambulances, or GPs?

-Aged Residential Care facilities, St John Ambulance, GPs, and hospice services are not affected by the strike and will operate as normal.
+Aged Residential Care facilities, St John Ambulance, GPs, and hospice services are not affected by the strikes and will operate as normal.

-How do I find out more about the strike in my area?
+How do I find out more about the strikes?

-To find out more on how the strike might affect your local healthcare services and for contact information, see your local Health NZ website
+To find out more on how the strikes might affect your local healthcare services and for contact information, see the Health NZ website.